aloksharma1993/dl4j-rnn-timeseries-examples/README.md

 # dl4j-rnn-timeseries-examples
-An example of DL4J's Recurrent Neural Networks applied to timeseries data
+This is an example of DL4J's Recurrent Neural Networks applied to timeseries data

 ## Working with the PhysioNet Example